Tupac Shakur Biopic ‘All Eyez On Me’ Gets June Release Date, Acquired By Lionsgate

 “This is one of the biggest biopics that will ever be done.
 Next to Michael Jackson, you know what I’m saying?
 As far as the people in the world that’s respected and loved when it comes to entertainment and as big as Pac, it’s Mike… 2Pac, Elvis or something like that? “

 Do you think All Eyez On Me will be able to portray Tupac Shakur’s incredible life in the way that he deserves?
-Tell us what you think in the comments below.
+Tell us what you think in the comments section below.

 [Featured Image by Zero Media/YouTube]